EsriCanada/TechTrek_Idol_2014/README.md

 **Please do not submit any pull requests until we have all teams in place and repos created.** I have created a "MattEnglishSampleProject" which contains a WebApp Builder widget to demonstrate the end result of a merged pull request.

-All repos need to be merged into this repo by September 15, 2014.
+All repos need to be merged into this repo by 9am EDT Oct 1, 2014.
 Prizes will be awarded September 30, 2014.

 Happy Hacking, Matt (call me if you're lost)